New Year's levee: Present day

 Rob Ford with Toronto Civic Employees War Veterans Honour Guard at the Mayor of Toronto's New Year's levee in 2011.

 Over the years, New Year's levées have become almost solely a Canadian observance, although kinds of levées still exist in other countries.

 Today, levées are the receptions (usually, but not necessarily, on New Year's Day) held by the governor-general, the lieutenant governors of the provinces, the military and others, to mark the start of another year and to provide an opportunity for the public to pay their respects.

 Most levées may be attended by any citizen, including children.

 Attending the lieutenant governor's levée is an annual ritual for some families.

-Today the levée has evolved from the earlier, more boisterous party into a more sedate and informal one.
-It is an occasion to call upon representatives of the monarch, military and municipal governments and to exchange New Year's greetings and best wishes for the new year, to renew old acquaintances and to meet new friends.
-It is also an opportunity to reflect upon the events of the past year and to welcome the opportunities of the New Year.

 The province of Prince Edward Island maintains a more historical approach to celebrating levee day.
 On New Year's Day, all Legions and bars are opened and offer moose milk (eggnog and rum) from the early morning until the late night.
 Though there are still the formal receptions held at Government House and Province House, levée day is not only a formal event.
 It is something that attracts a large number of Islanders, which is quite unusual in comparison to the other provinces where it has gradually become more subdued.
 Prince Edward Island levées begin at 8 a.m.

 The historic town of Niagara-on-the-Lake (the first capital of Upper Canada) holds a levée complete with firing of a cannon at Navy Hall (a historic building close to Fort George) The levée is well attended by townspeople and visitors.
-Toasts are made to the King, "our beloved Canada", the Canadian Armed Forces, veterans, "our fallen comrades", as well as "our American friends and neighbours" (this final toast would not have been made two centuries ago when the town was founded).
-Greetings are brought from all levels of government and it is a great community event.
+Toasts are made to the King, "our beloved Canada", the Canadian Armed Forces, veterans, "our fallen comrades", as well as "our American friends and neighbours".

 Some religious leaders, such as the Bishop of the Anglican Diocese of Ontario, hold a levée on New Year's Day.